-We have reviewed the accompanying interim statement of financial position of Sembcorp Salalah Power & Water Company SAOG (the 'Company') as at 30 June 2020, the related interim statement of profit or loss and other comprehensive income for the three month and six month periods then ended and the related interim statements of changes in equity and cash flows for the six month period then ended and a summary of significant accounting policies and other explanatory information (together 'interim financial statements').
+We have reviewed the accompanying interim statement of financial position of Sembcorp Salalah Power & Water Company SAOG ("the Company") as at 30 June 2021, the interim statements of profit or loss and other comprehensive income for the three month and six month periods then ended and related changes in equity and cash flows for the six month period then ended, and notes to the interim financial information (interim financial information).

-Management is responsible for the preparation and fair presentation of these interim financial statements in accordance with International Accounting Standard IAS 34 - 'Interim Financial Reporting'.
-Our responsibility is to express a conclusion on these interim financial statements based on our review.
+Management is responsible for the preparation and presentation of this interim financial information in accordance with IAS 34, 'Interim Financial Reporting'.
+Our responsibility is to express a conclusion on this interim financial information based on our review.

-Scope of review
+Scope of Review

-We conducted our review in accordance with International Standard on Review Engagements 2410 - 'Review of Interim Financial Information Performed by the Independent Auditor of the Entity'.
-A review of interim financial statements consists of making inquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.
+We conducted our review in accordance with the International Standard on Review Engagements 2410, "Review of Interim Financial Information Performed by the Independent Auditor of the Entity".
+A review of interim financial information consists of making inquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.
 A review is substantially less in scope than an audit conducted in accordance with International Standards on Auditing and consequently does not enable us to obtain assurance that we would become aware of all significant matters that might be identified in an audit.
 Accordingly, we do not express an audit opinion.